makinacorpus/django-paperclip/README.rst

 REQUIREMENTS
 ============

-Django-paperclip is supported only in Python3 (tested with Python 3.4 to 3.6).
+Django-paperclip is supported only in Python3 (tested with Python 3.5 and 3.6).
-It requires at least Django in the 1.11 version and has been with versions between 1.11 and 2.1.
+It requires at least Django in the 1.11 version and has been tested with versions between 1.11 and 2.1.

 =======
 UPGRADE